vinc/moros/doc/lisp-doc.md

 ### map

+Applies the function to the elements of the list.

     (map first '((1 2) (3 4) (5 6))) # => (1 3 5)
     (map (fun (x) (* x 2)) '(1 2 3)) # => (2 4 6)

 ### reduce

+Reduces the elements of the list with the function.

     (reduce + '(1 2 3)) # => 6

 ### filter

+Filters the elements of the list with the function.

     (filter (fun (x) (= (% x 2) 0)) '(1 2 3 4)) # => (2 4)

 ### reject

+Rejects the elements of the list with the function.

     (reject (fun (x) (= (% x 2) 0)) '(1 2 3 4)) # => (1 3)

 ### rev

+Reverses the list.

     (rev '(1 2 3)) # => (3 2 1)